Building and deploying a simple PHP application using GitHub Actions

 Deploy job

-The last part of the process is to deploy our built application to a web server.
+The last part of the process is to deploy our artifact to a web server.
 We're going to use the rsync utility, which is a tool that allows you to synchronise a local directory and a remote directory.
 It will create missing files, update changed files and delete removed files for us.

 deploy: